Ira Sachs, Keep the Lights On, 2012, film

 USA, 2012, colour, original version in English with Spanish, 101’

-— With a presentation by and conversation with Ira Sachs.
-In this session, the Film Festival will present the film-maker with a Lifetime Achievement Award
+—With a presentation by and conversation with Ira Sachs.
+In this session, the festival, led by filmmaker Diego Céspedes, presents the honorary award to the director.

 Keep the Lights On (2012), winner of the Teddy Award at Berlinale in the same year, is an unembellished depiction of a relationship between two men shaped by addiction, desire and emotional frailty.
 Set in New York in the early 2000s, the film follows Erik, a Danish documentary film-maker, and Paul, a lawyer with drug addiction issues, in a decade-long vortex of sexual encounters, rifts and reconciliations.
 Sachs films their intimacy with illuminated rawness, where the body is at once shelter and self-destruction.
 A vibrant and lonely New York bears witness to a generation looking for meaning in galleries, parties and shared rooms.